 blocks is converted to a unique integer so that a code-block can be

-represented as a vector of integers and the lcs
+represented as a vector of integers and the lcs measure is applied to

 each pair of these vectors.